squared-studio/SkillVerse/SystemVerilog/chapter_00001.md

 - **Assertions**: Built-in support for writing assertions to check design properties and detect errors.
 - **Coverage**: Comprehensive coverage capabilities to measure and improve verification completeness.

-## Conclusion
-SystemVerilog is a powerful and versatile language that addresses the needs of modern digital design and verification.
-Its rich feature set and advanced capabilities make it an essential tool for hardware engineers and verification specialists.